LEAD Camp Information

 - Parents are welcome to join us for evening Chapel on Monday, Tuesday, or Thursday at 6:30pm in the Ralph Carey Forum in the Kresge Student Life Center and Wednesday at 8:25pm in the White Auditorium at Spring Arbor University.

 - House and Senate students will debate their bills on Friday, July 28th in the Capitol Building in Lansing.
 Please check our website for detailed information before coming.
 The Senate session starts at 9am and the House session begins at 12:30pm.
 These sessions are held in the House Chambers (please use the third-floor gallery).
 We will be streaming the Senate and House sessions; a separate link for each track’s session will be posted on our Facebook page.

 - Campaign students will participate in a debate on Wednesday, July 26th at 6:45pm in the White Auditorium at Spring Arbor University.
 All parents are invited to attend.

 - We will have a closing ceremony on Friday, July 28th at 5pm in the White Auditorium at Spring Arbor University.
 All parents are invited to attend.

 Parents: Get the latest news from LEAD!

-You can purchase a LEAD 2021 t-shirt, LEAD backpack, or a commemorative group photo at camp.
+You can purchase a LEAD backpack, hoodie, or a commemorative group photo at camp.